 Micro Kickboard

 These kickboards now fold!
-Easy to store and LED lights on the wheels.
-Great for ages 5-12.
+They’re easy to store, and the wheels have LED lights.
+They’re great for ages 5-12.

 Activ Life LED Bike Wheel Lights

 With the time change, now is a time to brighten up your sidewalk night rides!
-These LED lights make great gifts for your child or birthdays.
+These LED lights make great gifts.

 Moon Ball